cmlugoce/Adventure/README.md

 # Adventure

-Welcome to Adventure, a Sinatra Web-app to log hiking trails!
+Welcome to *Adventure*, a Sinatra Web-app to log hiking trails!
 With Adventure, the user creates and account, add trails, notes and can modify them.

 ## Installation